websanco/liferay-learn/docs/poshi/latest/en/getting-started/understanding-test-results.md

 To test this, make a copy of your `CannotSearchForPumpkins` test and replace the term `Pumpkins` with `Blogs`.
 If you are also changing the test name, remember to edit your `poshi-ext.properties` file.
 See [Running a Test](./running-a-test.md) for more information.

-## Diagnosing the cause of a test failure
+## Diagnosing the Cause of a Test Failure

 From the information provided in the log, there are a few ways to diagnose the issue: